 - Do some running training three times a week — keep your training interesting by varying what you do such as hill running, interval training, time trials and long stamina building runs as well as short speed building runs.

-- Run or cycle to work if you can — cycling or running to work is an excellent way to get race fit and also means you start each day at work feeling more alive too!
+- Run or cycle to work: cycling or running to work is an excellent way to get race fit and also means you start each day at work feeling more alive too!